jch00oo/CAA-Data-Analysis-Project/README.md

   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%209.58.12%20PM.png" width="350" title="Descriptions in most clicked links per calcons">
 </p>

-While we could not make a classifier to see what kinds of content usually has or does not have a description, we looked at the links manually and found there to be not particular genre of content that fell on one category or the other.

-Therefore, we propose a hypothesis that links with descriptions get more clicks.
-To really prove this from a statistical point, we conducted a Two Value T-test using scipy.
+We proposed a hypothesis that links with descriptions get more clicks and conducted a Two Value T-test using scipy.

 Null Hypothesis (H0): Having meta descriptions does not affect median number of clicks, Alternate Hypothesis (H1): Having meta descriptions matters affects the median number of clicks